dolanor/qweb/README.txt

 What is Ajaxterm ?
 ------------------
 Ajaxterm is an ajax terminal it was made as a showcase for the python version of QWeb.
-It only uses the QWeb request handler, not thei xml template engine.
+It only uses the QWeb request handler, not their xml template engine.

 I plan to separate it from qweb and update it to use WebOb instead of qweb.Request.